their policies towards LGBTs

 The SPLC has listed:

-The SPLC selected 13 organizations as anti-LGBT hate groups.
+The SPLC identified 13 organizations as anti-LGBT hate groups.
 These include three very prominent evangelical Christian groups: the American Family Association, Family Research Council, and the Traditional Values Coalition.
 1

-It is important to realize that most religious conservatives are not opposed to equal rights for the LGBT community out of animus or hatred.
+It is important to realize that many religious conservatives are not opposed to equal rights for the LGBT community out of animus or hatred.
 It is largely based on a real concern for LGBT's eternal destiny.
-Many, perhaps most, Christian conservatives believe that people who are sexually active with members of the same sex will automatically spend eternity in the torture chambers of Hell without any hope of relief from the pain.
+Many, perhaps most, Christian conservatives believe that people who are sexually active with members of the same sex will automatically spend eternity in the torture chambers of Hell without any hope of relief from the pain and abuse.

 Two major conservative religious groups moderated their views of the LGBT community in a positive direction -- one apparently on a permanent basis, and the other for only two days: